nicholasgriffintn/llm-assistant/README.md

 ### CloudFlare Models

-On CloudFlare, I have been using the `@cf/mistral/mistral-7b-instruct-v0.1` as a replacement for the `mistral-nemo` model and `@cf/llava-hf/llava-1.5-7b-hf` as a replacement for the `llava` model.
+On CloudFlare, I have been using `@cf/mistral/mistral-7b-instruct-v0.1` as a replacement for the `mistral-nemo` model and `@cf/llava-hf/llava-1.5-7b-hf` as a replacement for the `llava` model.

 ## Prompt Engineering